 The institute is designed to target and attract world-renowned scholars to the university each year to team with our exceptional faculty and students.
-By fostering collaborative relationships among Texas A&M faculty and students and these visiting scholars (called Faculty Fellows), the institute advances the university’s research productivity and provides students with life-changing educational experiences.
+By fostering collaborative relationships among Texas A&M faculty and students and these visiting scholars (called Hagler Fellows), the institute advances the university’s research productivity and provides students with life-changing educational experiences.

-In its first eight years, the Hagler Institute has brought 70 Faculty Fellows to Texas A&M University.
-The Faculty Fellows have included two Nobel Prize winners, a Wolf Prize winner, an awardee of the Hubbell Medal in Literature for Lifetime Achievement, a recipient of the National Medal of Science, one recipient of the National Medal of Technology and Innovation, a recipient of the lifetime achievement award in architecture, an Academy Award winner, a recipient of the National Humanities Medal and a two-time recipient of the state prize of Russia.
+In its first eight years, the Hagler Institute has brought 70 fellows to Texas A&M University.
+The Hagler Fellows have included two Nobel Prize winners, a Wolf Prize winner, an awardee of the Hubbell Medal in Literature for Lifetime Achievement, a recipient of the National Medal of Science, one recipient of the National Medal of Technology and Innovation, a recipient of the lifetime achievement award in architecture, an Academy Award winner, a recipient of the National Humanities Medal and a two-time recipient of the state prize of Russia.

-Many Faculty Fellows are members of multiple national and international academies, having made outstanding contributions in several fields.
+Many Hagler Fellows are members of multiple national and international academies, having made outstanding contributions in several fields.
 They bring to Texas A&M their ideas, inspiration and evidence that great accomplishments result from long-term personal devotion and the love of profession.
 Their collaborations have significantly enhanced our doctoral students’ careers.